By using this site, you agree to the Privacy Policy and Terms of Use.

 Can I make this garlic sauce ahead?

 Yes.
-Cool quickly and refrigerate up to 48 hours.
-Reheat gently and whisk in a splash of stock or cream to refresh texture; avoid boiling to prevent separation of the garlic sauce.
+Cool quickly and refrigerate for up to 48 hours.
+Reheat gently and whisk in a splash of stock or cream to restore silkiness; avoid boiling to prevent separation.

-Is there a dairy-free way to get the same silky texture?
+Is there a dairy-free way to get similar silkiness?

-Use full-fat coconut cream or an emulsified olive oil and starch technique.
-Reduce stock to concentrate gelatinous texture, then whisk in the dairy substitute off heat to mimic a rich garlic sauce.
+Use full-fat coconut cream or an emulsified olive-oil-and-starch method.
+Reduce stock to concentrate body, then whisk in the dairy substitute off heat for richer mouthfeel.

-What cuts of beef work best with this garlic sauce?
+Which beef cuts pair best with this garlic sauce?

 Share This Article